dipeshyadav97/Predictive-Modeling-for-increasing-promotion-ROI/README.md

 ## Usage
 This repository serves as a resource for data scientists and researchers interested in applying machine learning to enhance marketing effectiveness in the gaming sector.
 It offers a comprehensive view of applying advanced analytics to real-world business challenges.

-## Contact
-For further information or collaboration inquiries, please contact [insert your email].